jimporter/bfg9000/doc/user/building.md

 $ ninja install
 ```

+Similarly, you can run `ninja uninstall` to uninstall the files from their
-Of course, if you're using the Make backend, you'd run `make install` instead.
+install location.
+Of course, if you're using the Make backend, you'd run
+`make install`/`make uninstall` instead.

 !!! warning
     The MSBuild backend doesn't currently support this command.